Mediterranean Flour Moth

 Empty your pantries and cabinets, and look for cocoons in these spaces.
 Anything that is tainted with their webbing should be removed, even if the larvae or cocoons are not seen.
 Putting new food in plastic containers should also protect it from coming into contact with these moths.
 If you buy any loose grain, take special care to separate them from other products because the larvae may already be inside.

 Always check your food supply every 1 to 2 months for signs of the moths’ return.
 This will help prevent any further issues.
 As always, keeping a tidy kitchen free of food particles and debris is key to keeping these moths out out of your snacks.

-Benefits of Professional Mediterranean Flour Moth Pest Control
+What are the Benefits of Professional Mediterranean Flour Moth Pest Control?

 A pest management professional has the education, equipment and skills necessary to effectively address a Mediterranean flour moth problem.
 Finding and treating the Mediterranean flour moths can be challenging, especially if they are spread throughout your yard.
 A pest management professional provides their expertise to identify the pest problem and determine the best possible solution to resolve the Mediterranean flour moth infestation.